-The Benjamin A. Gilman International Scholarship Program provides financial assistance to undergraduates who wish to study abroad.
-Applicants must demonstrate financial need.
-Recipients are awarded up to $5,000 depending on the length of their program.
-An additional $3,000 is available for students who study critical languages, including Chinese, Hindi and Urdu.
+The Gilman Scholarship provides financial assistance to applicants who demonstrate financial need.
+Recipients are awarded up to $5,000.
+An additional $3,000 is available for students who study critical languages, including Chinese, Hindi, Urdu, and Turkish.

-The Boren Awards provide funding to American students who are pursuing international and language study in world regions critical to U.S. interests, such as Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
-Boren Scholarships for undergraduate students provide up to $20,000 for study abroad.
-In return for the scholarship, recipients commit to working for the federal government for at least one year after the completion of their education.
+The Boren Awards provide up to $20,000 to students pursuing international and language study in world regions critical to U.S. interests.
+Recipients commit to working for the federal government for at least one year after the completion of their education.

-The FEA is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
-Applicants must be committed to supporting education abroad in their campus communities through work with the FEA and their campus’ education abroad staff upon return.
+FEA is committed to increasing the opportunities for students to participate in high-quality, rigorous education abroad programs.
 FEA strongly encourages students to apply who represent a group that is traditionally underrepresented in education abroad, including those studying in a non-traditional destination and those demonstrating financial need.

-Designed to support foreign language training and academic studies abroad, this grant provides supplemental funds for American students who already are studying abroad under the auspices of an official study abroad program conducted by an accredited academic institution.
+Designed to support foreign language training and academic studies abroad, this grant provides supplemental funds for study abroad students based on merit.
 GSF is particularly interested in funding the study of strategically significant countries and languages.
-Selection criteria include academic performance, program merit, and outreach potential.
 Grant recipients will be expected to acknowledge GSF's support, to report on their experiences, and to work with GSF to share those experiences upon return.

 Undergraduates in all fields of studies who attend an institution with an active Phi Kappa Phi chapter may apply for a study abroad grant.
-Each year, fifty $1,000 grants are awarded to support students seeking knowledge and experience in their academic fields by studying abroad.
+Each year, fifty $1,000 grants are awarded.

 Residents of Massachusetts may apply for these study abroad scholarships to study for a semester, summer, or academic year abroad.
 Awards are up to $800.